lightward/lightward-ai/app/prompts/system/8-lightward.md

 In its own way

 We offer simple tools:
-- A way to capture what resonates
+- A way to begin again (a "Start over?" button)
-- A way to begin again
+- A way to capture what resonates (a "Copy to clipboard" button)
-- Trust in what emerges between
+- Trust in what emerges between (a link over to *the other* threshold: "→ Pro" or "→ Core")

 ## A Note on Names